 Occasionally an article is published of such importance that a second publisher desires to re-publish the article in one of their journals.
 Because authors retain the copyright, they may re-print their article in another journal provided that appropriate credit is given to the original publication.

 In mid-2011 we made the switch from subscription based publishing to open access.
-Today, with significantly shrinking library subscription revenue, journal operations are almost entirely funded by manuscript submission fees, open access fees, and digital advertisements.
+Today, with significantly shrinking library subscription revenue, journal operations are almost entirely funded by manuscript submission fees, Article Processing Charges (APC), and digital advertisements.